-They like to play, play, play when they're at home, whether it's with a toy, a stick, or a leaf.
-Your Biewers will show off for you, too, parading around with their favorite toy or a big stick they found outside.
-They're also prone to cases of the zoomies, so watch where you step if your Biewer is doing her best Tasmanian Devil routine.
+They like to play, play, play when they're at home, whether it's with a toy, a stick, or even a leaf.
+Your Biewer will show off for you, too, parading around with her favorite toy or a big stick she found outside.
+She's also prone to cases of the zoomies, so watch where you step if your Biewer is doing her best Tasmanian Devil routine.

 Being so small, they're excellent lap dogs who are very attuned to their owner's well-being.
 They'll jump up into your lap or onto your chest if they sense you aren't feeling too hot and do their best to cheer you up with snuggles.

 "You start with them real early, and it's like three times you tell them, and they've got it," Pruett says.
 "They're extremely smart.
 They learn very quickly."

-They also won't say no to chilling in a kiddie pool or hiking.
+They also won't say no to chilling in a kiddie pool or going on a short hike.
 You can even train them to participate in dock diving and agility competitions.
-Biewers can tolerate hot weather but they certainly don't love it, so make sure they have a place to cool down.
+Biewers can tolerate hot weather but they certainly don't love it, so make sure they have a place to cool down during the summer.
 On the flip side, both Torres and Pruett say some Biewers love the snow, romping around in it enough to collect a multitude of tiny snowballs in their fur.
 Just be cautious that it's not too cold outside for your dog to play safely without being at risk of frostbite or hypothermia.